 Green tea is rich in antioxidants and has a slightly negative ORP.

 Alkaline drinking water is considered safe.
-Currently, there’s no evidence that demonstrates negative side effects.
+Currently, no evidence demonstrates negative side effects.

 Although alkaline water has a different pH than regular water, your body will make physiological changes, like continuing to produce hydrochloric acid, to regulate the stomach’s pH levels and achieve homeostasis, which is a state of stability.

-Water that’s naturally alkaline occurs when water passes over rocks — like springs — and picks up minerals, which increase its alkaline level.
+Water that’s naturally alkaline occurs when it passes over rocks — like springs — and picks up minerals, which increase its alkaline level.

 However, many people who drink alkaline water buy alkaline water that’s been through a chemical process called electrolysis.